 Just like any column, the Custom Field column can be sorted and filtered.
 Sorting takes into account how you have formatted your content.
 If your column contains the id from a post, but you display it as the title of that post, sorting will use that title to sort (and not the id).
 You can still sort on the id if you want to by adding another column, choosing ‘id’ as the display format and sort on that column.

-Filtering works almost the same as sorting: what you see is what you filter on.
+Filtering works almost the same as sorting: the column values are the same as the items in the filter menu.
 The actual column values might be dates formatted in seconds like ‘363391200’ or ‘332546400’.
-If you have selected to display your column like ‘yyyy-mm-dd’ you can filter in that format.
+If you have selected to display your column like ‘yy-mm-dd’ you can filter in that format.
 Pfeww!

 If you know what you are doing, you can even edit the content inline.
 On the settings screen, you can activate Inline Edit for the Custom Field column.
 It’s disabled by default to make sure you don’t accidentally fill in ‘awesome’ in a column that requires an id from a post.
 But the power is yours if you want it.